 The American Dream has never been more than an abstraction of prosperity, security, and happiness, but it can be as real as buying a house, putting the kids through college, and taking a vacation every year.
 It can be of attaining untold fortunes, but there is a path within the dream forged from hard work and individual freedom.

 We must connect affordable healthcare to that dream; higher wages and safer communities and schools to that dream; expanding education and opportunities for our kids and grandkids with that dream.

-Democrats can offer a new “Contract For America” by drawing straight lines between their policies and the American dream of prosperity.
+Democrats can offer a new “Contract For America” and draw straight policy lines from it to the American dream of prosperity.
 A contract for 1) Operational reforms to build a landscape of productive lives for all Americans, 2) Government that honors and protects our elderly, the infirmed, children, business, military men and women, and working families, 3) Opportunity for those who have fallen into, or were born into poverty, 4) Economic policy to promote advancement for all Americans and the continued prosperity, within constitutional law, of wealth, and 5) An unrelenting examination of equality to secure the promise of liberty and justice for all.

 Our contract respects the health and well being of every American.
 That is a genuine message.

 Here’s my volley into the bumper sticker (and hat) arena–